 Reduced Uncertainty for Competitive Financing

-For wind energy development, high-resolution (200-m or 300-m grid spacing, downscaled to 30-m wind map terrain resolution) mesoscale modeling reduces the uncertainty of energy yield estimates relative to not using this method or when compared to other types of wind-flow modeling and in complex terrain.
+For wind energy development, high-resolution (200-m or 300-m grid spacing, downscaled to 30-m wind map terrain resolution) mesoscale modeling reduces the uncertainty of energy yield estimates relative to not using this method or when compared to other types of wind-flow modeling especially in complex terrain.

-From a financial modeling point of view, the practical effect is that this uncertainty reduction increases the megawatt-hours of energy production associated with given probabilities of exceedance (P-Values), typically used for sizing financial modeling scenarios and stress tests, closer to the expected mean long-term production estimates.
+From a financial modeling point of view, the practical effect is that this uncertainty reduction increases the megawatt-hours of energy production associated with given probabilities of exceedance (P-Values), typically used for sizing financial modeling scenarios and stress tests, bringing them closer to the expected mean long-term production estimates.
 In short, the high-resolution mesoscale modeling method employed by ArcVera Renewables brings P90 closer to P50 and P99 closer to P50.

-The latter is particularly important for projects that aim to undergo a credit rating process for their project-level debt; noting FitchRating’s Renewable Energy Project Rating Criteria, higher P90/P50 ratios align with better credit risk assessments.
+The latter is particularly important for projects that aim to undergo a credit rating process for their project-level debt Noting FitchRating’s Renewable Energy Project Rating Criteria, higher P90/P50 ratios align with better credit risk assessments.
 With this increased third-party funding capacity, the bidder could either reap increased IRR for the same price, reduce the price while preserving IRR, or a composite of the two.

 Mesoscale Modeling for Offshore Wind Energy Projects

 Offshore wind is economically more feasible when the depth is relatively shallow, a constraint that often focuses on development nearshore rather than over the open ocean.
-This coastal zone environment is unique because its meteorology is constantly in transition, with air streams adjusting to the abrupt change in underlying surface roughness, heating, and moisture.
+This coastal zone environment is unique because its meteorology constantly transitions, with air streams adjusting to the abrupt change in underlying surface roughness, heating, and moisture.
 A ubiquitous feature is a significant mean wind speed gradient from the coast extending tens of kilometers offshore, with lower speeds nearer the coast.
 With the high cost of offshore wind measurement campaigns, often only one measurement site is deployed within the project area, which is insufficient to establish this gradient observationally.

 Many regions of offshore wind development are within, or on the flanks of, a “storm track”, or a region where large-scale weather systems (low-pressure centers and fronts) repeatedly develop and pass through.
 A storm track can superimpose another gradient in mean wind speed on the project site.
-Because mesoscale models include all of the physical processes that affect the life cycles of such weather systems, a climatology built from retrospective mesoscale model simulations will typically quantify the storm track accurately.
+Because mesoscale models include all the physical processes that affect the life cycles of such weather systems, a climatology built from retrospective mesoscale model simulations will typically quantify the storm track accurately.

 The benefits of mesoscale modeling are not limited to capturing interactions of weather-induced wind flows with the underlying terrain.
 They also include a wide array of atmospheric processes that are key to simulating wind evolution in offshore marine environments and should be considered an essential component in the offshore wind project developer’s toolbox.